richardtape/scheduled-blocks/README.md

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-**Note:** This still requires you to have the Gutenberg plugin installed (but not necessarily active).
+**Note:** This requires you to have the Gutenberg plugin installed (but not necessarily active).
 Now that the API has settled in core, I'll be making some changes to ensure that you don't need that, and will use the native code in WP.

-== Description ==
+## Description

 Schedule when your blocks should go live (and when they should stop being live)

-== Installation ==
+## Installation

 1. Copy this directory to your plugins directory
 2. Find Scheduled Blocks in your wp-admin/plugins.php page